pierluigiferrari/lane_tracker/README.md

 From here on out, all line numbers refer to lines in the main code file, `LaneTracker.py`.

-My program applies the perspective transform **before** any thresholding and filtering, so I'll briefly describe this part first.
+My program applies the perspective transform **before** any thresholding and filtering as I found this order yields better results, so I'll briefly describe this part first.

 The perspective transform happens simply by `find_lane_points()` calling `cv2.warpPerspective()` in line 776, there is no wrapper or anything.
 The output size of the warped image is set to (1080,1100).
 The warped image height of 1100 pixels was chosen to stretch out the warped image vertically in order to straighten the curves a bit, which helps the sliding window search described below perform better, while at the same time including a long enough patch of the road.
 The warp matrix was hard-coded based on manually chosen source and destination warp points as shown below based on `test_images/straight_lines1.jpg`.
 Automatic methods that try to find the warp points based on methods involving lines that point toward the image's vanishing point are too fragile and fail for most images, so I didn't pursue this option.